adimena/Cows-vs-no-cows/README.md

 # Cows-vs-no-cows
-Detection of cows on a camera to see their affect on river turbidity
+Detection of cows on a camera to investigate their affect on river turbidity